-Deshaun Watson faces second criminal complaint as an accuser goes public: ‘I’m not afraid’
+An accuser goes public as Deshaun Watson faces a second criminal complaint

 In the letter, Baxley called Watson “nothing more than a predator with power.”
 Like many of the other accusers have described in lawsuits, Baxley said Watson contacted her through Instagram.
 Initially, she said, she was very excited.
 But she grew concerned when Watson told her “it was difficult to find a therapist who was comfortable” working with him, she said.

-On the day of the massage, Baxley said, she entered the room at her spa to find Watson face down, completely naked.
-He complained when she insisted he cover up with a towel, she said, and then attempted to get her to penetrate his anus with her fingers, exposed himself, and touched her hands with his penis.
+On the day of the massage, Baxley said, she entered the room at her spa to find Watson face down, naked.
+He complained when she insisted he cover up with a towel, she said, and then attempted to get her to penetrate his anus with her fingers, exposed himself and touched her hands with his penis.

 “Just grab it if it’s in the way,” Watson told her, she said.